 Q: Our facility sent in our agreement but we are not listed on the site yet, why?

 A: The AAPC website is updated and the AOES facilities once a week.
-If you do not see your site listed within two weeks of faxing your signed agreement, please contact Project Xtern Program Manager Heidi Larsen at email@example.com.
+If you do not see your site listed within two weeks of submitting your signed agreement, please contact Project Xtern Program Manager Ashlyn McGlone at firstname.lastname@example.org.

-Q: Does the AAPC give any benefits to facilities for signing on as an AOES?
+Q: Does AAPC give any benefits to facilities for signing on as an AOES?

-A: Yes, the AAPC rewards facilities by providing them with one free webinar a year for every year they are an approved facility.
+A: Yes, AAPC rewards facilities by providing them with one free webinar a year for every year they are an approved facility.
 The reward will be included in the facility welcome packet with your certificate and welcome letter.
 Thereafter the free webinar certificate will be mailed to you at your anniversary sign-on date.
-It will come in the form of AAPC Audio Bucks.
 This is just our way of saying thank you for giving back to our AAPC medical coding and billing community.

 Q: Can we provide Xternships for other colleges/schools, or are we required to only use the AAPC Project Xtern program?